 When to plant onions

-In our garden, we start onions early indoors and move them into the unheated greenhouse as soon as the danger of deep frost in there is gone.
-We plant the onions into the ground about 4 weeks before the last frost day.
+As mentioned previously, onions are sensitive to temperature.
+In our garden, we begin growing onions indoors in early March and transfer them to the unheated greenhouse once the risk of deep frost has passed.
+If the weather permits, we plant the onions in the ground about four weeks before the final frost day.

 Harvest onions

-Onions are ready to be enjoyed at any stage of growth.
-I often harvest the especially thick-necked onions during the summer, and use them right away in recipes, because they do not store well anyway.
+Onions can be enjoyed at any stage of growth.
+During the summer, I usually harvest the thick-necked onions and use them immediately in recipes because they do not store well.

 Storing onions

-Onions from onion sets are meant to be for eating fresh from the garden.
-They will not store as well as onions that are grown from seeds will.
-However, if cured well, they do store a couple of months, too.
+Onions grown from onion sets are best eaten fresh from the garden, as they do not store as well as onions grown from seeds.
+However, with proper curing, they can still be stored for a couple of months.

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.